MuhtasimTanmoy/notebook/Language/Rust/C++.md

 # c++

 - Library
     - Boost
     - std
     - abseil

 ### constexpr
 - [constexpr concept](https://www.geeksforgeeks.org/understanding-constexper-specifier-in-c/)
 - [CppCon 2015: Scott Schurr “constexpr: Introduction”](https://youtu.be/fZjYCQ8dzTc)

-Points
     - Moving computation from runtime to compile time
     - No syncronization concern
     - Can be applied in `value` or `computations`
     - [Incomplete]

 ### Template Metaprogramming

 - Vector push is defensive is case of move operation, using `no except` optimizes a lot.
 If not fallback to pre c++11 and use copy.
 - Perfect forwarding
 - Reflection
 - `free` call free the memory but not the pointer to that.
 So in production codebase `free Null` pattern arises.
 - Before, `move` semantics, `static_case<std::string&&>` would do the same.
 - `Literals` are assignable.